Toluomotayo/Power-BI-Project/README.md

-# A Comprehensive Survey Analysis of Data Professionals
+# A Comprehensive Survey Analysis of Data Professionals.

 ## Overview
 This project provides an in-depth analysis of a survey conducted among data professionals.
 The analysis used Power BI to uncover insights about the industry, job roles, and trends.